-The winery is located in the municipality Saint-Julien of the eponymous area in Médoc, Already in the Middle Ages, the wine was shipped directly from the harbor at the bottom of the garden.
-Bishop François de Foix-Candale had the first château (castle) built in 1565.
-Other owners were Duke and Grand Admiral Jean-Louis de Nogaret de la Valette and his son Bernard, who expanded the construction.
-Later it came into the possession of the Brassier family, who had it rebuilt in 1757.
-Since then that counts Chateau the most beautiful and spectacular in the Bordeaux, After several changes of ownership, it was bought in 1986 by the insurance GMF and in 1989 with the Japanese company Suntory the company "Grands Millésimes de France" was formed as a new owner.
-Finally, in 2011, there was an ownership split between Suntory and the Bordeux trading house Castel Frères,
+The winery is located in the municipality Saint-Julien of the same area in Médoc, Already in the Middle Ages, the wine was shipped directly from the harbor down by the garden.
+Bishop François de Foix-Candale had the first chateau built in 1565.
+Other owners were Duke and Grand Admiral Jean-Louis de Nogaret de la Valette and his son Bernard, who expanded the building.
+It later came into the possession of the Brassier family, who had it rebuilt in 1757.
+It's counted ever since Chateau to the most beautiful and spectacular in the Bordeaux, After several changes of ownership, it was bought by the insurance company GMF in 1986 and in 1989 by the Japanese company Suntory the company "Grands Millésimes de France" was formed as the new owner.
+Finally, in 2011 there was an ownership division between Suntory and the Bordeux trading house Castel Frères,